9/19/24

 student work, 7 score

 To solve this problem, I made this student-facing slideshow.
 I'm thinking in percentiles: What does a painting characteristic of the 50th versus 70th, 90th, 95th, or 99th percentile look like?
 How about a photo or a sculpture?
-And consequently, what IB score would those artworks earn?

 11/15/21